ShadowDara/Tech-Tricks/README.md

 ## OLD Stuff

-*i am restructering this repository*
+*i am restructering this repository, this will take some time.
+Please be patient!*

 - **Pls be patient with my Trash**
 - to be honest i dont now how to write such a file, so good luck with my mess!